Harikrishnanvkph/gas-booking-client/README.md

 Applies all
 \*{
-Operations are not only local they are actively connected to server and database to instancely provide the updated values }
+Operations\n are not only local they are actively connected to server and database to instancely provide the updated values }

 1. Log-In screen: